oconpa/facial_rekog_tute/README.md

     return json.dumps({'Message': 'Success'})
 ```

-9. On line 6 you will need to replace **REPLACEME** with the bucket you created earlier on.
+9. On line 6 you will need to replace **REPLACEME** with the name of the bucket you created earlier on.
 E.g. if you named your bucket facial-detection-johnsmith, then line 6 would look like

 ```python
 bucket_name = "facial-detection-johnsmith"